-In accordance with B&P § 9884.9 and CCR § 3353, prepare an estimate for the specific work needed to bring the vehicle into compliance.
+In accordance with B&P section 9884.9 and CCR section 3353, prepare an estimate for the specific work needed to bring the vehicle into compliance.
 As applicable, list the repairs necessary to bring the vehicle into compliance, including the causes of visual, functional, and emission failures.
 The estimate must include price for labor and parts.

 The repair invoice must itemize the diagnoses, repair(s) and parts.
 General statements such as "tune-up", "low emissions service", "scope and adjust", are not acceptable.
-Listed items must be specific i.e. replace O_2 sensor, set timing and RPM to manufacturer specifications, etc. When applicable, describe the on-board system fault code and the related system.
+Listed items must be specific i.e. replace O2 sensor, set timing and RPM to manufacturer specifications, etc. When applicable, describe the on-board system fault code and the related system.

-CCR § 3340.41.3, § 3356
+CCR §§ 3340.41.3, 3356

-An informational booklet called "Write It Right" is available to assist you in the preparation of estimates and invoices.
-Refer to the Smog Check web site (www.bar.ca.gov) or contact your local BAR office to obtain a copy.
+BAR's Write It Right guide is available to assist in the preparation of estimates and invoices.
+Refer to www.bar.ca.gov or contact a local BAR office to obtain a copy.